Treatment to relieve pressure and pain in your wrist.

 Can exercises help after carpal tunnel release surgery?

 Yes, they can.
-Your care team will be able to give you more information on what exercises you can try to improve your recovery.
+Your care team can give you more information on what exercises you can try to improve your recovery.

 Will I need physiotherapy after carpal tunnel release surgery?